JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 Another challenge is that you have to track which channels to monitor the traffic on.
-Usually, would set the packet sniffer to either "hop" from channel to see traffic on each one, or focus on a single channel.
+Usually, we would set the packet sniffer to either "hop" from channel to see traffic on each one, or focus on a single channel.
 Either way, you're liable to miss traffic.